 GUITAR FRET PRESS / WORKSTATION

-GMC Luthier Tools Guitar Workstation Options provide a range of complete guitar press systems with an integrated guitar workstand.
-The workstation is designed to fret all positions on a guitar in a single set up.
-3 versions of the workstation are available:
+GMC Luthier Tools Guitar Workstation Options offer a range of complete guitar press systems with an integrated guitar workstand.

 QUALITY CONSTRUCTION & DESIGN